jimmytan/invoice/README.md

 2. service: has the business logic and does business value validation
 3. repository: database layer which connects to postgresql

-For this simple project, these layer maybe over engineering. the loose coupling layer gives more freedom for future modification
+For this simple project, these layers may be over engineering. the loose coupling layer gives more freedom for future modification.

-#technical stack:
-Spring + JPA

 ##Prerequisite
-1. apache maven must be installed https://maven.apache.org/
+1. apache maven must be installed. https://maven.apache.org/
 2. postgresql must running on localhost and listenning on port 5432
-3. database invoices and user zola must be added
+3. database invoices and user zola without password must be added
+4. create the table invoices
-4. certain permission must be granted to database user zola grant all privileges on table invoices to zola;
+5. certain permission must be granted to database user zola grant all privileges on table invoices to zola;
 GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO zola;